DarkSamus86/Parser/README.md

-Just parser in Java :)
+Just a parser in Java :)